IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ## 2. Subscribe to the Banking APIs

-1. Before working with banking APIs, you need to subscribe first.
+1. Before working with Banking APIs, you need to subscribe to it first.
 Display the list of available API products.
 	![alt text](images/bankingProduct.png "Choose the default plan")
 	* Click **API Products** from the top menu.
 	* Click **Banking Product** in the list.

-2. Subscribe for Banking APIs.
+2. Subscribe to Banking APIs.
 	![alt text](images/APISubscription.png "Subscribe")
-	* Click **Subscribe** from the Default Plan.
+	* Click **Subscribe** to the Default Plan.

 	![alt text](images/APISubscription2.png "Banking Product")
 	* Select the App that you have just created before.